 What is IRS Form 4137?Before you fill out IRS Form 4137, it’s important to understand what it is and why you’re filling it out.
 When you work a service job where tip money is a portion of your income, you have to pay Social Security and Medicare taxes on that income.
 To pay these taxes, either your employer needs to withhold them from your paychecks, or you need to use IRS Form 4137 to report your tip income and pay the taxes yourself.
 In a nutshell, Form 4137 serves two purposes:

 - It identifies your unreported income

-- It calculates the amount you owe in social security and medicare taxes on that income
+- It calculates the amount you owe in Social Security and Medicare taxes on that income

-You’ll give two kinds of information on Line 1: information about your employer, and also the amount of tips you received that you didn’t report.
+Line 1You’ll give two kinds of information on line 1.
+This step requires you to provide details about your employer and also describe the amount of tips you received that you didn’t report.
+You’ll need:

-- Name of Employer
+- Name of employer

+- Employer Identification Number (EIN).
 You can find your Employer Identification Number on your W-2.

 - Total amount in tips you received working for said employer, including unreported income

 - The total amount of tips you reported to your employer

 Line 2, Line 3, and Line 4On line 2, add up the total amount of tips you received from all your employers.
 Assuming you’ve already completed line 1, you’ll just have to add up the numbers in line 1, column (c).
 On Line 3, add up the total amount of tips you reported to your employers.
 Once again, assuming you’ve completed line 1, this just means you’ll have to add up the numbers in line 1, column (d).
 On Line 4, subtract the sum of line 3 from the sum of line 2: (Line 2 – Line 3 = Line 4).
 You are required to report this amount in the total on Form 1040.